zenntenn/atom-language-blodwen/DEVELOPMENT.md

     └── repl-view.coffee
 ```

-The best point to get started is to dig into `idris-controller.coffee`.
-Almost all defined commands talk to a spawned idris process using the [Idris IDE protocol](http://docs.idris-lang.org/en/latest/reference/ide-protocol.html).
-This protocol communicates with Idris via S-Exp Expressions.
+The best point to get started is to dig into `blodwen-controller.coffee`.
+Almost all defined commands talk to a spawned blodwen process using the [Blodwen IDE protocol](http://docs.blodwen-lang.org/en/latest/reference/ide-protocol.html).
+This protocol communicates with Blodwen via S-Exp Expressions.
 If you want to see this communication have a look at `utils/Logger.coffee`.

-In order to send a command to idris, you will probably need some information from the current editor context.
+In order to send a command to blodwen, you will probably need some information from the current editor context.
 There are plenty of examples in the code and a helper package in the `utils` section.
 Once you have a reply you will probably need to format it.
 This can be done via one of the `highlighters`.
 Again, this is something which occurs again and again in the code.

 ## Specs